lexibank/tlopo/out/vol3/chapter4.md

 <a id="p-119"></a>

-[Holzknecht](../references.md#source-Holzknecht1989) ([1989](../references.md#source-Holzknecht1989): 87) presents data from a number of Markham (NNG) languages to support the reconstruction of POc &ast;lija(n) 'se1ed', the primary meaning of which was probably 'nit, louse egg' ([Ross 1989b](../references.md#source-Ross1989b): 481-482).
-More detailed Oceanic data indicates that the POc form was &ast;lisaq 'nit, louse egg', reflecting an earlier PAn term &ast;liseqeS 'nit, louse egg' (Blust 2002), and that a second form, &ast;lejaŋ 'nit', is reconstructable for PWOc.
-Reflexes of POc &ast;lisaq 'nit, louse egg' with the meaning 'seed' occur in Sa'a (SES) and Wusi (NCV), so it is possible that this was a secondary meaning in PEOc.
-The exact reference of PEOc &ast;lisa 'seed' is unclear, but it probably denoted small seeds like grain at least, and may have referred more generally to the seeds of plants.
-The 'seed' meaning of reflexes of PWOc &ast;lejan in several Markham (NNG) languages, including Adzera niju-n 'seed' and N Watut nejo 'seed', indicate that a similar shift in meaning has also occurTed with reflexes of this form.
+[Holzknecht](../references.md#source-Holzknecht1989) ([1989](../references.md#source-Holzknecht1989): 87) presents data from a number of Markham (NNG) languages to support the reconstruction of POc _&ast;lija(n)_ 'seed', the primary meaning of which was probably 'nit, louse egg' ([Ross 1989b](../references.md#source-Ross1989b): 481-482).
+More detailed Oceanic data indicates that the POc form was _&ast;lisaq_ 'nit, louse egg', reflecting an earlier PAn term _&ast;liseqeS_ 'nit, louse egg' (Blust 2002), and that a second form, _&ast;lejaŋ_ 'nit', is reconstructable for PWOc.
+Reflexes of POc _&ast;lisaq_ 'nit, louse egg' with the meaning 'seed' occur in Sa'a (SES) and Wusi (NCV), so it is possible that this was a secondary meaning in PEOc.
+The exact reference of PEOc _&ast;lisa_ 'seed' is unclear, but it probably denoted small seeds like grain at least, and may have referred more generally to the seeds of plants.
+The 'seed' meaning of reflexes of PWOc _&ast;lejan_ in several Markham (NNG) languages, including Adzera _niju-n_ 'seed' and N Watut _nejo_ 'seed', indicate that a similar shift in meaning has also occurTed with reflexes of this form.

 <table>
 <tr>